tommlogan/project_management_uncertainty/README.md

     v. repeat
 2. generate projects
     i. generate matrix paths and activities (a 1 indicates that an activity, column, is in the path, row)
+    i. find all paths in the directed acyclic graph
+    i. remove paths which are subpaths of other paths
+    i. draw activity mean (random uniform variable (0,1)) and variance (exponential random variable (4))
+2. generate projects (B)
+    i. generate a binary upper triangular matrix using a parameter for link density
     i. remove paths which are subpaths of other paths
     i. draw activity mean (random uniform variable (0,1)) and variance (exponential random variable (4))
 3. compare strategies